Gioia's Deli

-Gioia's Deli, located in The Hill, St. Louis, was named a James Beard America’s Classic in 2017, the first St. Louis restaurant.
+Gioia's Deli, located in The Hill, St. Louis, was named a James Beard America’s Classic in 2017, the first St. Louis restaurant to be named so.
 Opened in 1918, it was sold to the Donley family in 1980.
 A Downtown St. Louis location opened in 2016.
 They are famous for their hot salami sandwiches.
 Fazio's Bakery supplies the bread and the cured meats are from Volpi Salumeria.
 Co-owner Alex Donley made them on Bizarre Foods with Andrew Zimmern.

 History

-The deli was originally as a grocery by Challie Gioia from Marcallo, Italy.
+The deli was originally a grocery by Charlie Gioia from Marcallo, Italy.